 Always Use Positive Reinforcement

 When training your Cavoodle, or any dog, the number one thing that many trainers recommend is positive reinforcement.
 Don’t shout, spank, or otherwise reprimand when your puppy gets something wrong.
 They’re still learning, much like you did when you were a baby.

-When training your Cavoodle puppy, it’s important to maintain consistent behaviours.
+When training your Cavoodle puppy, it’s important to maintain consistent behaviors.
 Don’t praise them for doing something now, and then reprimand them for doing the same thing later down the road.
 Additionally, try to avoid multiple words for the same command.
 You’ll just end up confusing your Cavoodle, and training will be less effective overall.

 The same goes for other members of the family.
-Make sure everyone is up to speed what commands do what actions, so they can praise accordingly.
+Make sure everyone is up to speed on what commands do what actions, so they can praise accordingly.